Nitesh Chawla: University of Notre Dame

 Chawla started as a tenure-track assistant professor in Computer Science and Engineering in 2007.
 He specializes in data science, network science, artificial intelligence, and machine learning, holding the position of Frank M. Freimann Professor of Computer Science and Engineering since 2015.
 Chawla is also a concurrent professor of Information Technology Analytics and Operations in the College of Business, as well as Applied and Computational Mathematics and Statistics in the College of Science at University of Notre Dame.
 He also served as the director of the Center for Network and Data Science from 2011 to 2020.
 He is also the Founding Director of the Lucy Family Institute for Data and Society.
 Additionally, he holds Fellowships in multiple institutes at Notre Dame, including the Pulte Institute for Global Development (since 2019), the Kellogg Institute for International Studies (since 2017), the Kroc Institute for Peace Studies (since 2015), the Liu Institute for Asia and Asian Studies (since 2014), and the Reilly Center for Science, Technology and Values (since 2012).

 Lucy Family Institute of Data & Society

-The Lucy Family Institute adventurously collaborates on advancing data-driven convergence research, translational solutions, and education to ethically address social problems.
-The Institute is the innovative nexus of academia, industry, and the public, fostering data science access to strengthen diverse and inclusive capacity building within communities.
+The Lucy Family Institute collaborates on advancing data-driven convergence research, translational solutions, and education to ethically address social problems.
+At the nexus of academia, industry, and the public, the Institute fosters data science access to strengthen diverse and inclusive capacity building within communities.
 Nitesh Chawla serves as the Founding Director of the Lucy Family Institute for Data & Society.